HordLawk/YottaBot/README.md

 - [x] add xp earning in voice channels as premium feature
 - [x] add actionlog for bulkdelete
 - [ ] update to djs v13
-- [ ] change mute roles to native timeout
+- [ ] change mute roles to native timeout and answer commands with replys
 - [ ] use slash commands; context menus; buttons; and stuff
 - [ ] apply for messages priviledge intent
 - [ ] setup a patreon